Shafaqsy/Covid_19_Vaccination_Effects/README.md

 ### Create a mockup of a database.
 First, we'll clean the data using python.
 We are goning to use postgress as database.
 We will write some query and creat tables.

+##  Technologies, languages, tools, and algorithms used throughout the project
 ### Decide which technologies will be used.

 Python